zakzhu/ansible-init/README.md

   >
   > There is a convention what I specify.
   >
-  > The task name should start with the tag name enclosed in angle brackets (e.g. "-name: <r_common_t_common> test task").
+  > The task name should start with a tag name enclosed in angle brackets (e.g. `-name: <r_common_t_common> test task`).
   >
-  > And the tag name in the task name should follow the tag that you apply in the main.yml .
+  > And the tag name in the task name should follow the tag that you apply in the tasks/main.yml file.

   ```yaml
   - name: <tag name> TASK NAME